bagbag/tstdl/base/source/http/README.md

 # @tstdl/base/http

 A powerful, isomorphic, middleware-based HTTP client and server library for TypeScript.

-This module provides a comprehensive suite of tools for handling HTTP communication.
-It features a flexible client with a middleware pipeline and a modern, async-iterable-based server, both designed for robustness and type safety.
+This module provides a comprehensive suite of tools for handling HTTP communication, featuring a flexible client with a middleware pipeline and a modern, async-iterable-based server.

 ## Table of Contents